 ANAs are required, as a condition of authorisation, to ensure that the adjudicators they nominate meet minimum core competencies and comply with professional standards of conduct.

 Finding an ANA

-The organisations below have been appointed as Authorised Nominating Authorities under Section 42 of the SOP Act:
+The organisations below have been authorised as Authorised Nominating Authorities under section 42 of the SOP Act:

 Telephone: 1300 760 297